The-Ico2/WidgetEngine/README.md

 Note: at present the native Background/Overlay engines exist in code but the supported preview experience is the web preview pages only (ports 7000/7001).

+Both Background and Overlay modes can run at the same time; they may each connect to the API concurrently and provide independent previews (Background -> `http://localhost:7000`, Overlay -> `http://localhost:7001`).

 ### ⚡ Core APIs

 - **WidgetManager**: Widget discovery, loading, and manifest management